Istiaq-Alam/VSLI-Design-Lab/Materials/README.md

-# 📦 VLSI Lab Software Download Here
+# 📦 VLSI Lab Software Download
 This Folder contains useful software and setup files that you can download directly from GitHub.

 ---